DustinJSilk/qwik-urql/README.md

 ## Example app

-**The example requires this PR for authentication to work.
-To check authentication you will need to build it yourself and update your node_modules until it is merged**
+**The example requires [this PR](https://github.com/BuilderIO/qwik/pull/1594) for authentication to work.
+To test authentication you will need to build it yourself and update your node_modules until it is merged**